 eConcurrent CRS considers ICANS events that occur during or within 7 days of the end date of CRS.

-• A basic neurologic examination including the ICE Assessment Tool was performed at baseline (within 48 hours prior to administration of TALVEY) at SUD-1 and repeated as clinically indicated after the first symptoms of ICANS are suspected until resolution.
+• A basic neurologic examination including the ICE Assessment Tool was performed at baseline (within 48 hours prior to administration of TALVEY) at SUD-1 and repeated as clinically indicated after the first symptoms of ICANS were suspected until resolution.

-• Neurotoxicity that is not assessed as ICANS was managed per institutional guidelines.
+• Neurotoxicity that was not assessed as ICANS was managed per institutional guidelines.
 Patients who experience ICANS grade ≥2 were hospitalized.
-Hospitalization was also required ≥36 hours prior to the initiation of subsequent 2 doses after grade ≥2 ICANS.

 • Elevate the head of patient’s bed to an angle of 30 degrees.